claus-e-andersen/clanElectrons/README.md

 The mass electronic stopping powers are given in units of MeV per g/cm2 (i.e. approximately in MeV/cm since water has a density close to 1 g/cm3).
 See the function demo.Sternheimer.water() for further details.

+Note that the density-effect correction (delta) for an insulator will be zero below a certain threshold.

 The agreement is excellent in the sense that all four digits provided in ICRU-90 are replicated by the clanElectrons functions.